 - Airport Transfers

 - English speaking trekking guide

 - Private return vehicle for transport to the Langtang region (requires min 4 people)

-- Air Fare to Kathmandu (~£500-600)
+- Air Fare to Kathmandu & Visa

-- Accommodation in Kathmandu (~ £15 - £25pp/n) - we can book this for you.
+- Accommodation in Kathmandu - we provide options during booking or you can book your own.
 Click here for details

-- Travel Insurance (~£50)
+- Travel Insurance - trekking only.

-- Single room supplements
+- Single room supplements and upgrades

-A deposit of £250 is required on booking to secure your place and we ask that the remaining balance (trip price minus the deposit) is paid in full 4 weeks prior to your departure.
+A deposit of £100.00 is required on booking to secure your place and we ask that the remaining balance (trip price minus the deposit) is paid in full 6 weeks prior to your departure.
 When you book with us you're given your own secure online account which you can access 24/7.
 Through this account you can edit your booking, add flight, health, insurance and dietary details and also make interim payments.
 We make payments as flexible as possible and you can choose, if you wish, to pay a bit off your trip fee whenever it suits you.

 This trek supports the Tamang Heritage Association because the route passes through their land and staying in their community lodges allows them to benefit from tourism revenue.

 We encourage you to buy insurance prior to your trip well in advance to cover potential cancellation costs, and it is a requirement for any of our holidays that you are covered for all the usual contingencies on a trek.
 This includes possible helicopter evacuation.

 Choose a scheduled date or contact us to set up private dates or a bespoke itinerary.
 The minimum deposit is £100.00 and the balance is due six weeks before travel.